 Impact Investments: "investments made with the intention to generate positive, measurable social and environmental impact alongside a financial return."
 (The Global Impact Investing Network)

 As a social venture, up to 50% of Alkimee’s profit** supports necessity causes through our Giving Fund.
 Recipients of Alkimee’s Giving Fund are organizations that provide access to necessities such as housing, food, healthcare, education, employment, financial services, clothing, technology, and transportation.
-We provide funding through charitable donations, venture philanthropy grants, microloans, and impact investment capital to scale the operations of grantees, borrowers, and portfolio companies.
-We make direct impact investments in underrepresented founders and social entrepreneurs.
-Examples of organizations that clients can support through our Giving Fund include PATH, WhyHunger, human-I-T, Dress for Success, Kiva and Opportunity Fund.
+We provide funding through impact investments, charitable donations, venture philanthropy grants, and microloans.
+We also make direct impact investments in underrepresented and underserved entrepreneurs in need of access to financial services (regardless of whether their businesses provide access to necessities).
 Loan repayments and returns made on impact investments are invested directly back into the fund.

 **We commit a minimum of 25% of our profit and 10% of rental revenue to funding necessity causes and sustainability initiatives through our Giving Fund.
 When possible, impact will be measured on a direct dollar-to-impact basis.